andrewzm/EFDR/README.md

 ---------------

 - Neighbourhood detection is currently sped up using a parallel backend.
 This, however, will remain slow on a standard desktop.
 Suggest implementing in C.
+- The package `waveslim` produces erroneous results when carrying out a DWT on an image which is not square.
+As a result, `EFDR` will not work on images which are not square.
+Suggest altering the `dwt.2d` interface.

 Package details
 ---------------